lokalise/lokalise-push-action/README.md

 - `sleep_on_retry` — Number of seconds to sleep before retrying on rate limit errors.
 Defaults to `1`.
 - `upload_timeout` — Timeout for the upload operation, in seconds.
 Defaults to `120`.
 - `upload_poll_timeout` — Timeout for the upload poll operation, in seconds.
 Defaults to `120`.
-- `platform` — Target platform for the precompiled binaries used by this action (`linux_amd64`, `linux_arm64`, `mac_amd64`, `mac_arm64`).
+- `os_platform` — Target platform for the precompiled binaries used by this action (`linux_amd64`, `linux_arm64`, `mac_amd64`, `mac_arm64`).
 These binaries handle tasks like uploading and processing translations.
 Typically, you don't need to change this, as the default (`linux_amd64`) works for most environments.
 Override if running on a macOS runner or a different architecture.

 ## Technical details